Fer-Bonilla/blockchain-developer-bootcamp-final-project/README.md

 ## 🛠 Technology

 - Ethereum smart contract written in Solidity
-- Web from Dapp implemented with react
+- Web from Dapp implemented with react an javascript
 - Tools and libraries used: Truffle, Openzeppelin, NodeJS, Bootstrap
 - Chainlink oracles